UH-StudentServices/uh_taxonomy_organisations/README.md

 ## New in 7.x-1.x
 * Migrate: Use track_changes feature, to avoid repeatedly import same content
 * Migrate: Added possibility to use variable to define JSON source path
+* Migrate: Fixed migration error "Taxonomy term name is required" when english name for organisation is missing

 See more changes in [CHANGELOG.md](CHANGELOG.md).